pclalv/ask-trfzb/readme.md

-it was strange to discover that OpenAI's "Pride and Prejudice" answers were too good, and to then consider why that might be. because OpenAI is a black box full of information, it seems hard to gauge how good my completion prompt is.
-I can imagine giving OpenAI a totally useless prompt which it basically ignores in favor of what it already knows.
+it was strange to discover that OpenAI's "Pride and Prejudice" answers were too good, and to then consider why that might be. because OpenAI is a black box full of information, it seemed (and still seems) hard to gauge how good my completion prompt is.
+I can imagine giving OpenAI a totally useless prompt which it could totally ignore in favor of what it already knows.

 because it's hard to gauge the efficacy of a prompt and context when OpenAI might just know too much about the topic, it might be